-The most exceptional quality of the Internet is to allow information to flow from one point to another without knowing the path that it will take.
+The most exceptional quality of the Internet is to allow information to flow from one point to another without knowing in advance the path that it will take.
 It is virtually impossible to prevent the flow of information without destroying the entire network.

-With large matrilocal family clans grouped in matriages, resources will be stable and numerous.
+With large matrilocal families grouped in matriages, resources will be stable and numerous.
 Our communities will quickly be able to set up a distributed network of electric power-sharing.
-Indeed, with lower prices and anticipated power gains, each matriage will gradually produce its electricity locally.
-Our matriarchy will then have a way to put back its energy-sharing network on foot much faster in case of catastrophe[14].
+Indeed, with lower prices and anticipated power gains, each family will gradually be able to produce their electricity locally.
+Our matriarchy will then have a way to put back its energy sharing network on foot much faster in case of catastrophe[12].
 Besides, it would discourage any terrorist attack that could target this great weakness.